 - 1. Ensure all bugfixes are in trunk. - 2.
-Make a branch off the affected released version (not from trunk HEAD). - 3.
+Make a branch off the affected version. - 3.
 Cherry-pick the merge commits that merge the bugfixes into trunk, onto the new release branch. - 4.
 Go through the rest of the process for a full release from "How to do a release candidate", merging the release branch into trunk as normal as the end of the process. - Instead of just --rc when running the change-versions script, add the patch flag, making it --patch --rc. - Instead of waiting a week, a shorter pause is acceptable for a patch release.
-You can do the release as soon as you get the confirmation from the original bug reports that the release candidate fixes the issues. - 5.
-If you are doing a security release for an older release, the automated release will overwrite the stable branch and consider it as the latest release.
-You will need to manually reset/rebase the stable branch to point to the actual latest release.